-Covid-19: Guide to electronic verification in Guernsey during lockdown21 May 2020
+Covid-19: Guide to electronic verification in Guernsey during lockdown

 Verification of identity forms part of the customer due diligence exercise that firms undertake as part of their risk assessment during the client take-on process.
 In compliance with AML and CFT obligations, firms must be satisfied with their identification and verification of individuals and, as relevant, their source of funds or wealth.

 Prior to the lockdown, the verification of individuals was conducted on a face-to-face basis through physical meetings or, where an individual was unable to attend a meeting in person, by the provision to the firm of certified copies of their identification data.
 Lockdown has not led to change in the AML/CFT requirements on Guernsey firms.
 However, it has forced certain firms to utilise alternative methods of verification with which they may be unfamiliar – electronic verification being one such example.

 Chapter 5 of the Guernsey Financial Services Commission's ("GFSC's") Handbook on Countering Financial Crime and Terrorist Financing (the "Handbook") permits firms to use electronic verification as long as the firm is satisfied as to the validity and veracity of the identification data used to verify the identity of a natural person.